Mountain Tours

 Can I join a mountain tour with a private guide?

-Yes, many tour operators offer the option of a private guide for an additional fee, such as this private 9-hour climbing tour of Hraundrangi.
+Yes, there are many tours that offer a private experience, such as this private 9-hour climbing tour of Hraundrangi.
 Private tours are excellent if you want a more personalized experience, as guides can cater to your specific interests and needs.

 What should I wear on a mountain tour?